siberianfox/g2wiki/gQuintic-Specs.md

 The gQuintic is designed to carry a daughterboard with a small host computer (presumably Linux).
 One connection to the daughterboard provides 5 volts at up to 1500 ma.

 The Host Connector provides the following:
 - 4-wire UART RX/TX/RTS/CTS.
-Supports Host-Board communication w/std Linux kernals
+Supports Host-Board communication w/std Linux kernels
 - Safety signals from board - de-assert if board is not functioning properly
 - RESET and ERASE lines drivable from host
 - Host interrupt line driven from controller MCU to notify the host of significant events